-- the level of the Reference Asset, including, in the case of notes that have a buffer, whether the level of the Reference Asset trades or closes at a level below the Buffer Level or, in the case of notes that have a Barrier, whether a Barrier Event has occurred; - if your notes are subject to a cap or a Digital Coupon, your potential return on the notes will be limited; - the volatility (i.e., the frequency and magnitude of changes) of the price or level of the Reference Asset; - the dividend rate on the applicable equity securities;
+- the level of the Reference Asset, including, in the case of notes that have a buffer, whether the level of the Reference Asset trades or closes at a level below the Buffer Level or, in the case of notes that have a Barrier, whether a Barrier Event has occurred; - if your notes are subject to a cap or a Digital Coupon, your potential return on the notes will be limited; - the volatility (i.e., the frequency and magnitude of changes) of the level of the Reference Asset; - the dividend rate on the applicable component stocks;

-- economic, financial, political, military, regulatory, legal and other events that affect the applicable securities markets generally and the U.S. markets in particular, and which may affect the level of the Reference Asset: - interest and yield rates in the market; and - the time remaining to maturity of the notes.
+- economic, financial, political, military, regulatory, legal and other events that affect the applicable securities markets generally and the U.S. markets in particular, and which may affect the level of the Reference Asset: - if the Reference Asset includes one or more indices that have returns that are calculated based upon currencies other than the U.S. dollar or prices in one or more non-U.S. markets (a "non-U.S. Reference Asset"), changes in, and the volatility of, the exchange rates between the U.S. dollar and the relevant non-U.S. currency or currencies could have a negative impact on the payments due on your notes and their market value; - interest and yield rates in the market; and - the time remaining to maturity of the notes.